Quantum inference on a classically trained quantum extreme learning machine: Discussion

 \section{Discussion}

-At the heart of the classical training procedure presented so far lies the one-to-one correspondence between coincidence probabilities in the SpFWM process and the intensity of the coherent state of the idler beam stimulated by the classical seed.
-Due to this property, the training weights can be transferred from the stimulated to the spontaneous regime.
+At the heart of the classical training procedure presented lies the ability to engineer a one-to-one correspondence between the transition probabilities of photon-pairs at the output of a linear optical network and the intensity distribution of classical fields at the output of the same network.
+When the two photons do not have spectral correlations in the frequency-bin basis, i.e. their joint state is separable, the correspondence can be trivially realized by using two independent coherent states.
+When the two photons do exhibit frequency-bin entanglement, spectral correlations are mimicked by structured twin beams generated by stimulated emission.
+Our experimental implementation encompasses both cases by cascading stimulated emission with a spectral waveshaper.
+Due to these properties, the training weights can be transferred from the stimulated to the spontaneous regime.
 Remarkably, this strict correspondence enables not only qualitative inference about the state under test, but also quantitative estimates, even involving nonclassical state properties such as its degree of entanglement.
 For example, we verified that the accuracy in inferring the value of the entanglement witness $\langle \mathcal{W} \rangle$ is comparable to that obtained from the reconstructed density matrix (see Supplementary Materials).
 Moreover, we confirmed that the QELM can learn the density matrix with fidelities relative to the expected states that can exceed those achieved via full quantum state tomography (see Supplementary Materials), notably using a single measurement setting instead of the nine local Pauli settings required in standard tomography.

-The capability to perform precise and accurate quantitative inference on entangled states using classical signals for training is a distinctive feature afforded by stimulated emission.
-By contrast, as shown in \cite{zia2025quantum}, a QELM trained solely on separable states - whose statistics can be reproduced with coherent states without the use of stimulated emission - can still correctly classify entangled states, but at the cost of a poor accuracy on the value of $\langle \mathcal{W} \rangle$.

-Our procedure is based on the sole assumption of single-pair emission.
-In this context, it is independent on the order of the spontaneous parametric process (second or third), number of bosonic modes, choice of degree of freedom, and pump temporal waveform.
-Potential applications might include hyper-entanglement witnessing \cite{vallone2008hyperentanglement}, reconstruction of the joint spectral amplitude \cite{eckstein2014high}, learning of unitary maps \cite{krisnanda2025experimental}, of correlated quantum-walks \cite{imany2020probing} and reconstruction of density matrices \cite{rozema2015characterizing}.